Paid isn’t everything: Why organic growth could be your golden ticket

 Targeting organic traffic improves your customer’s user experience

-Since a poor website design can directly factor into your Google rankings — diminishing traffic and sales — it’s important that your store be set up with this in mind.
-Mobile friendly-ness, usability issues, site architecture, and speed are just a handful of considerations you should be looking at when optimizing for organic search.
+Since a poor website design can directly factor into your Google rankings—diminishing traffic and sales—it’s important that your store be set up with this in mind.
+Mobile friendly-ness, usability issues, site architecture, and speed are just a handful of considerations you should be looking at when optimizing for organic growth.

 Scale your business by growing your audience organically

-While organic isn’t a magic potion to business growth, it’s also not something that should be ignored.
-As long as you have the ability and resources to go after a potential source of traffic, you should go for it — and organic is no exception.
+While organic isn’t a magic potion to business growth, it’s also not something that should be ignored as part of your full marketing strategy.
+As long as you have the ability and financial resources to go after a potential source of traffic, you should go for it—and organic is no exception.
 This valuable traffic is made up of quality leads that are likely to convert.

-Keep in mind, however, there are other ways to grow your audience organically, including grassroots channels.
 Ultimately, search engine targeting isn’t the be-all and end-all.
-That being said, it’s important that as you scale your business, you continue to fold organic search considerations into your overall marketing strategy.
+That being said, it’s important that as you scale your business, you continue to fold organic search considerations into your overall growth marketing strategy.